What is Research?

 - Talking to professors

-- Identifying and applying to reserach programs at UC Merced
+- Identifying and applying to research programs at UC Merced

 - Identifying and applying to research programs across the country